Pacers blow depleted, dead-legged Knicks out of the water in Game 4, tie series 2-2

 As of Sunday afternoon, Anunoby had not progressed past pool work to running on-court.
 He is unlikely to clear the benchmarks necessary to play in Game 5 back at Madison Square Garden on Tuesday.

+“It’s not just OG,” Thibodeau said.
+“OG was gone for a good chunk of the season.
+So that’s no excuse.
+Just get it done.”

 The Pacers blew the Knicks out of the water with a 34-14 first quarter, then outscored the Knicks, 35-27, in the second.
-The Knicks’ 41 points scored in the first half tied for fourth-fewest scored in any half this season.
+The Knicks’ 41 points scored in the first half tied for they fourth-fewest points they have scored in any half this season.

+“[They] played with energy, got in the open floor, hit shots, shot the ball really well in the first half — well, throughout the game,” said Brunson.
+“But we got in a hole early and clearly just didn’t get out of it.”

 As for Brunson, it’s been a year-and-a-half since the last time he watched from the sidelines in defeat: the Knicks’ Nov.
 13, 2022 blowout loss to the Oklahoma City Thunder, who led by 16 at the end of the third quarter before Thibodeau rode Immanuel Quickley for the duration of the fourth.